WilcoKruijer/DisJotter/README.md

 Select the containerization tool from the left tab
 <img src="images/tutorial-09-21/3-1.png" alt="drawing" width="800"/>

 Select the first cell and press 'ADD TO CATALOG'.
-This will start the process of containerizing the cell.
+This will start the process of containerizing the cell and push it to docker hub.
 <img src="images/tutorial-09-21/3-2.png" alt="drawing" width="800"/>
-When this is done reapet the prcess for all of the cells
+When this is done reapet the prcess for all of the cells.
+Each step takes aproximatlly 5 minutes.

 From the lunacher open the experimant manager
 <img src="images/tutorial-09-21/6.png" alt="drawing" width="800"/>